Groovy

 Links to the corresponding page that provides more information.
 The page that opens also shows the classes, interfaces, methods or properties that the currently selected function can be used for.
 This opens the exact page with the classes, interfaces, methods or properties that you can use for the currently selected function.

-Below you will find a description of the functions that are included.
+Below you will find a description of the functions included.

 Application structure